Benny Montgomery

-Benjamin Dennis Montgomery (born September 9, 2002) is an American professional baseball outfielder in the Colorado Rockies organization.
-He was drafted by the Rockies with the 8th overall selection of the 2021 Major League Baseball draft.
+Benjamin Dennis Montgomery (born September 9, 2002) is an American former professional baseball outfielder.
+He was drafted by the Colorado Rockies with the 8th overall selection of the 2021 Major League Baseball draft.

 Amateur career

 Montgomery grew up in Bloomsburg, Pennsylvania until moving to Lewisberry, Pennsylvania when he was in middle school.
 He attended Red Land High School.
 As a sophomore, he batted .359 with 23 RBIs as the Patriots won the AAAAA State Championship.
 Montgomery committed to play college baseball at the University of Virginia over offers from Stanford University, Duke University and the University of North Carolina earlier in his sophomore year.
 His junior season in 2020 was canceled due to the COVID-19 pandemic and he played in the Perfect Game All-America game that summer, where he won the event's home run derby.
 Montgomery also played in the East Coast Professional Showcase, the Area Code Games, and the Baseball Factory All-Star Classic.
 Montgomery entered senior season as the top collegiate outfield prospect and as a top prospect for the upcoming Major League Baseball draft.
 In 2021, as a senior, he led Red Land to the AAAAA State Championship game again and was named the Pennsylvania Gatorade Player of the Year.
 He ended his senior year batting .420 with seven home runs, 22 RBIs, and 19 stolen bases.